JohnGorter/TSCRIPTDEV/slides/03-types/060-undefined-null-void.md

 a = undefined; // => OK
 ```

-* Disable the subtyping using `--strictNullChecks` compiler option
+* Disable the sub-typing using `--strictNullChecks` compiler option

 <!-- .element class="fragment" data-fragment-index="0" -->